 The combination passes the inner filters in LotWon lotto software or the inner filters in MDIEditor And Lotto WE.

-V That puzzle or game that I don't care about Sudoku certainly shows resemblance to my lotto clusters.
-(No debate, the Sudoku thing came to life a few years after my lotto clustering or shuffling was offered in shareware software in 1990-1991.
-Sudoku came to prominence in 2005.)
+That puzzle or game that I don't care about Sudoku certainly shows resemblance to my lotto clusters.
+(No debate, the Sudoku thing came big to life a few years after my lotto clustering or shuffling software was offered as shareware in 1990-1991.
+Sudoku came to prominence in 2005.
 All the numbers in the cluster (or 9x9 Sudoku grid) are unique.
 My old-timer lotto buddies did not miss the resemblance.
-Of course, they wanted me to write the best software there is to generate every possible Sudoku grid.
-But, what for?
+Of course, they wanted me to write the best software there is to generate every possible Sudoku grid (one trillion?)
+But what for?!
 I'd rather write software to generate every possible lotto cluster the effort can be worth millions, if not billions, of dollars over time.

 The number of unique lotto clusters (groups containing all lotto numbers, all unique) is gigantically higher than total possible Sudoku grids.
-Today's computers are simply babies who can't walk, while asked to run Olympic dash races!
-I offered some accurate calculations regarding the number of possible lotto wheels transpositions (rotations, etc).
-Read:
+Today's computers are simply babies who can't walk, while asked to run Olympic dash races against adults!
+I offered some accurate calculations regarding the number of possible lotto wheels transpositions (rotations, etc.) Read:

-My free combinatorial software PermuteCombine.EXE might be the only program today capable of generating every possible Sudoku grid.
-Actually, the Arrangements function in PermuteCombine.EXE is capable of such a daunting task (provided that a capable computer is available).
+My combinatorial software PermuteCombine.EXE might be the only program today capable of generating every possible Sudoku grid.
+Actually, the Arrangements function in PermuteCombine is capable of such a daunting task (provided that a capable computer is available).

 If you want to play with Sudoku why so often?
 Wouldn't be a whole loto more rewarding to play with the all-lotto-number clusters?
 You can even eliminate 6-number combinations that came out in the past: The probability for their repeating is negligible in a lifetime.
-Meanwhile, playing (with) the all-lotto-number clusters offer a far-better-than-negligible chance to win big money.
+Meanwhile, playing all-lotto-number clusters offers a far-better-than-negligible chance to win big money.

 Resources in Lotto, Lottery Software, Wheeling.